18297928865/tools-for-research/README.md

   ## DATA SMOOTHING
 here we present a tool to smooth your data point by **moving average**
 ![](https://github.com/18297928865/tools-for-research/blob/main/smooth/f1.png)
->click smooth.exe and the UI is like this here we can see
+click smooth.exe and the UI is like this, here we can see
 >**input file:** It must be in .tsv or .txt format, **Tab Delimited File**
 >
 >**interval length for moving average:** default number is 5.
 We recommend odd, and if an even is entered, it will +1